 So what does it smell like?
 It is classified as an oriental fragrance for women.
 Rosy floral, with spicy and musky tones.
 Tigress is heady and insistent, the essence of musk, amber, civet, patchouli and East Indian vetiver.

-I was able to buy a mini bottle of the parfum recently and I am sampling it now.
-I have applied a few drops to my wrist and am slowly taking in the heavenly fragrance that is Tigress.
-Now I understand why thousands of women are flocking to ebay to find this discontinued fragrance.
-It is truly a sexy perfume, not for the faint of heart.
+I recently had the pleasure of purchasing a mini bottle of Tigress parfum and am currently sampling it.
+After applying a few drops to my wrist, I am slowly savoring the heavenly fragrance that is Tigress.
+It's clear why thousands of women are flocking to eBay to find this discontinued gem—it is truly a sexy perfume, not for the faint of heart.

-Tigress is a blend of sparkling aldehydes trapping bergamot and citrus notes in their wake, followed by spicy cinnamon and cloves resting atop the pungency of geraniums and lavender with the heady blossoms of roses, carnations, ylang ylang and jasmine absolute, all layered on a woodsy base of cedarwood, bois de rose and sandalwood, atop a sensuous blend of powdery amber, patchouli, vetiver, animalic musk, oakmoss and soft vanilla.
+Tigress opens with a burst of sparkling aldehydes that trap bergamot and citrus notes in their wake.
+This vibrant introduction is followed by the spicy warmth of cinnamon and cloves, which rest atop the pungent freshness of geraniums and lavender.
+The heart of the fragrance reveals the heady blossoms of Bulgarian roses, carnations, Zanzibar ylang ylang, and jasmine absolute.
+These floral notes are beautifully layered on a woodsy base of cedarwood, rosewood, and Mysore sandalwood.
+The composition is rounded out with a sensuous blend of powdery amber, patchouli, vetiver, animalic musk, oakmoss, and soft vanilla, creating a perfume that is both captivating and enduring.

 Fate of the Fragrance: